 In 2022, the Biden Administration addressed these issues by introducing a “limited PSLF waiver,” which allowed student loan holders to receive credit for payments that previously didn’t qualify for PSLF.
-The deadline to apply for the waiver was Oct.
+The waiver deadline expired on Oct.
 31, 2022.

 Beware of false communications from scammers posing as the DOE or your loan servicer.
 Read up on the latest student loan forgiveness scams.

 Pros and Cons of the Public Service Loan Forgiveness Program

 The advantages of the program are pretty straightforward.
 The disadvantages have more to do with how the program is executed in the real world.

 1. The balance of your student loans is forgiven after a set time.
 This works as a kind of bonus to make up for the low pay earned by people working in the public sector.

 2. The amount forgiven usually isn’t considered income, so you aren’t taxed on it (and you don’t have to save additional money to account for the IRS bill).
 With other loan forgiveness programs, you might see a big tax bill.